UA-ResearchComputing-HPC/hpc-documentation/docs/storage_and_transfers/transfers/globus/index.md

 ## Globus Connect Personal

 To transfer files to/from your personal computer with Globus, you'll need to have a local endpoint set up.
 This can be achieved using Globus Connect Personal.
-Official documentation on how to install the relevant software and configure a local endpoint can be found in [Globus' offical how-to documentation](https://docs.globus.org/how-to/).
+Official documentation on how to install the relevant software and configure a local endpoint can be found in [Globus' official how-to documentation](https://docs.globus.org/how-to/).
 An overview is shown for Mac, Linux, and Windows below.

 To start, regardless of operating system, go to [https://www.globus.org/](https://www.globus.org/), log in, navigate to the **Collections** tab, and select Get Globus Connect Personal